Impressive New Picture Books, July 2019

 NATURE – TRUSTING SELF

 When a little girl wanders off, a wolf helps her find her way home by helping her trust herself.
-She notice the smells and observe her surroundings in order to find her way home.
+She notices the smells and observes her surroundings in order to find her way home.

 Home Is a Window by Stephanie Parsley Ledyard, illustrations by Chris Sasaki

 Beautiful metaphors about moving houses and knowing that your home is your family.
 “Home is one more hide-and-seek before bath” and “home is washing, rinsing, and drying, and whenever a dish gets broken, someone to help you sweep.”

 Little Taco Trucks by Tanya Valentine and Jorge Martin